Building Naming Recognizes Dr. Willie Reed’s Pioneering Deanship

 “I look forward to leading our outstanding faculty, staff and students through this transition,” Dr. Salisbury said.
 “I will follow Dean Reed’s example of excellence and dedication in serving the college.”

-Dean Reed was praised for consistently championing One Health at Purdue — bringing together animal health, human health and plant health.
+Dean Reed was praised for consistently championing One Health at Purdue — bringing together animal health, human health and environmental health.
 The university is continuing to strengthen and accelerate his groundbreaking approach to excellence and education in these areas.

 Dr. Reed also was recognized for guiding the College of Veterinary Medicine in developing and executing a series of three visionary strategic plans to enhance the future through innovative educational initiatives, groundbreaking research, and creative and effective engagement programs.
 His strategic planning initiatives culminated in the opening of the David and Bonnie Brunner Purdue Veterinary Medical Hospital Complex in 2022 — expanding the college’s Small Animal Hospital and creating new Equine and Farm Animal hospitals to replace the Large Animal Hospital.